Why Cellofest?

 🎶 Evening

-Concerts, informal playing, or time to practice and unwind
+Faculty concerts, informal music-making, or quiet time to practice and unwind

 ☀️ In Between

-Moments to rest, connect, and enjoy the rhythm of the beach
+Moments to reflect, connect, recharge, and enjoy the peaceful rhythm of Bethany Beach

-👉 All playing takes place indoors in a comfortable, focused setting.
+👉 All music study and playing take place indoors in comfortable, focused rehearsal spaces.

 What’s Included